YnnJ456/ENCAP/README.md

-Here is the code snippet in main_predict.py, for which parameters are set and is ready to be excecuted.
+Here is the code snippet in main_predict.py.
+We already set the parameters and the program is ready to be excecuted.

 ```py
 topObj = TOP_TTCA_Predict(model_use=model_use, pathDict=pathDict)